ilia144000/RANNTA-DeFi-Router/README.md

   "route": [...]
 }

-## 📜 Licensing & Restrictions
+📜 Licensing & Restrictions

-This repository exposes only the **public shell** of the RANNTA Router.
+This repository exposes only the public shell of the RANNTA Router.

-Private routing logic and liquidity algorithms are the
-**intellectual property of the RANNTA Protocol**.
+Private routing logic and liquidity algorithms are the intellectual property of the RANNTA Protocol.

----

-### ❌ You may NOT:
+❌ You may NOT:

-- copy or reverse-engineer private routing logic
+copy or reverse-engineer private routing logic

-- build derivative routing engines for commercial use
+build derivative routing engines for commercial use

-- use the RANNTA identity for competing products
+use the RANNTA identity for competing products

-- package, republish, or resell the routing logic
+package, republish, or resell the routing logic

----

-### ✔ You MAY:
+✔ You MAY:

-- use public API endpoints (`/health`, `/prices`, `/route`)
+use public API endpoints (/health, /prices, /route)

-- build UI integrations
+build UI integrations

-- contribute improvements to non-core open components
+contribute improvements to non-core open components

----

-For commercial licensing or partnership inquiries,
-please contact the maintainer.